Zedeldi/epson-printer-snmp/README.md

 This project was designed for a EPSON WF-7525 Series printer, but inspired by [projects](#resources) for other models.
 Hopefully, releasing this code will help save a printer from the trash and improve consumer repairability for these devices.
+Feel free to raise an issue for adding support for another model of printer, with logs from `wicreset` or similar attached.

 The format for reading values is: